ilkutkutlar/minesweeper_model/README.md

 # => width: 7, height: 5, mine_coords: [(2, 0), (6, 0), (4, 2), (6, 3), (0, 4)]
 f = field.Field(width, height, mine_coords)
 ```

+## Development

+- The package currently only officially supports `python3`.
+- Tests are written with `unittest` and are under the "tests" directory.
+You can run all tests on the command line with `python3 -m unittest`.
+- <a href="https://flake8.pycqa.org/en/latest/">`flake8`</a> is used for checking the code follows some Python best practices and styling standards.
+You can run the checks on the command line with `flake8` (need to install flake8 first).
+- <a href="https://tox.readthedocs.io/en/latest/">tox</a> is used to automate testing.
+You can run all tests and checks (e.g. flake8) on the command line with `tox` (need to install tox first).